ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 ## Next Section

-Ok, so with the key concepts of workspaces, layouts and pages covered, you're now ready to start [creating content](/getting-started/creating-content/) and developing your first Greenwood site!
+Ok, so with the basics of managing our workspace covered, we're now ready to start [the walkthrough](/guides/getting-started/walkthrough/) and developing your first Greenwood site!